 Reconciliation Action Plan (RAP)

-During 2017, Meerilinga Young Children’s Foundation embarked on an organisation wide Reconciliation Action Plan (RAP).
-This RAP documents the vision of the organisation and lists the contributions that Meerilinga commits to, in furthering reconciliation in Australia.
+During 2017, Meerilinga Children and Community Foundation embarked on an organisation-wide Reconciliation Action Plan (RAP).
+This Action Plan documents the vision of the organisation and lists the practical commitments of Meerilinga in furthering reconciliation in Australia.

 meerilinga is presented aboriginal artwork by local artist to launch the reconciliation action plan